Paige Arnette Amstutz

-Representing the owner of a hospital under construction in Lake Travis, along with Abe Kuczaj and Steve Wingard, prevailed after a two-week long jury trial in a breach-of-contract case.
+Representing the owner of a hospital under construction in Lake Travis, prevailed after a two-week long jury trial in a breach-of-contract case.
 After a two-week jury trial with SDM partners, Steve Wingard and Abe Kuczaj, won a plaintiff’s verdict in excess of $11 million.
 In its verdict, the jury found defendants breached their confidentiality agreement and caused damages to SDM’s client.
 The court also awarded attorneys’ fees to SDM’s client.
 (Travis County District Court).

 Represented a jewelry store in claims against an alarm-monitoring company following a burglary of the jewelry store.
 After a week-long jury trial with SDM partner Ryan Squires, won a plaintiff’s verdict in favor of SDM's client.

 Successfully defended a large national hotel chain in premises liability and dram shop cases.